 Renting a car?
 Among many outstanding perks, this card provides primary collision (CDW) insurance.
 Most credit cards offer secondary coverage, meaning that it kicks in only after your personal auto insurance coverage has been depleted.
 The beauty of primary coverage is that if you damage your rental car, you won't have to file a claim with your auto insurance when renting in the U.S..

 Wells Fargo Propel American Express Card is a fantastic card for people who hate fees.
 There is no annual fee and no foreign transaction fees.
-This card has a sign-up bonus of 30,000 bonus points when you spend $3,000 in purchases in the first 3 months.
+This card has a sign-up bonus of 30,000 bonus points when you spend $3,000 in purchases in the first three months.
 There are a ton of ways to earn cash back while you're on the go.
-You'll earn 3x points on dining out, ordering in, gas purchases, ride sharing, transit services, flights, hotels, vacation rentals and Other benefits offered by the Wells Fargo Propel American Express Card include 24-hour emergency travel assistance, roadside assistance and emergency towing.
+You'll earn 3x points on dining out, ordering in, gas purchases, ride sharing, transit services, flights, hotels, vacation rentals and more.
+Other benefits offered by the Wells Fargo Propel American Express Card include 24-hour emergency travel assistance, roadside assistance and emergency towing.
 If you're flying, there's also insurance for lost and damaged baggage.
 Cardholders also get Worldwide Travel Accident Insurance coverage up to $150,000.